Time Bell Tower: History

 The precise date of its construction is not known, but it is said that it was built between 1627 and 1634 (during the Kan'ei era in the Edo period) on the orders of Sakai Tadakatsu, the lord of Kawagoe Domain.

 In 1639, Matsudaira Nobutsuna who took office as the lord of Kawagoe Domain found the original bell wrecked and not in use, and ordered to cast a new bell in 1653.

 According to a topography named "Kawagoe Somen", further in 1704, the lord of Yamura (located in the present Tsuru City, Yamanashi Prefecture) named Akimoto Takatomo became the lord of Kawagoe Domain, who brought a bell which had been used in the castle town of Yamura to Kawagoe.
 This bell originally cast in 1694 by a local caster had a beautiful sound, and it’s said to have sounded differently before misfortune such as flood or earthquake took place.

-In 1733, fire tower was put on the top of the bell tower with the increase in the number of houses to play a role as a fire bell.
+In 1733, a fire tower was put on the top of the bell tower with the increase in the number of houses to play a role as a fire bell.

 In 1767, when Matsudaira Tomonori became the lord of Kawagoe Domain, the bell kept in the tower was the one made in 1653, not the one with a beautiful sound.
 Because that bell was in a damaged condition, a bell at a nearby temple came to be used.
 It was in 1849 when a new bell was cast after 73 years of absence of its original bell.
 Unfortunately, the new bell, long wanted by locals, did not sound well with a low sound, and again, a bell at a nearby temple came to be used.

 In 1856, both the tower and the bell were burned by fire, and a new bell was cast in 1861.
 But again, the new bell was burned in 1893 by the Great Fire of Kawagoe, which burned 1,302 houses, nearly one-third of all the houses in the town.

 The present tower was constructed in 1894, a year after the Great Fire of Kawagoe.
 In order to reconstruct the clock tower as the symbol of Kawagoe, leading local merchants collected contributions from successful business people from Kawagoe.

 The reconstructed tower once stopped telling time during and after the war, and it was in 1975 when it resumed telling time by machine.

+The tower went through renovations from 2015 to 2016 that cost a 100 million yen to improve earthquake resistance.